SEARCHING FOR TRACES - THE BERLIN MEMORIAL PLAQUE

 and humanity makes your rock come alive.

-What is desolate in the day becomes mysterious in the dark;
+What is desolate by day becomes mysterious in the dark;

-They stand there mystically like castles of the soul,
+they stand there mystically like castles of souls,

-the row of houses, with their sparkling lights;
+the rows of houses, with their sparkle of light;

-and unity senses those who otherwise only saw diversity.
+and unity is sensed by those who otherwise saw only multiplicity.

-The last splendor fades away in blind panes;
+The last gleam goes out in blind panes;

-and what dreams so full of fate becomes holy.
+and sacred becomes what dreams so full of destiny.

-On your next visit to Berlin, look out for the delicate memorial plaques.
-Wieland Schütz's award-winning design remains unchanged to this day.
-Whether Richard Strauss, Inge Meysel, Dietrich Bonhoeffer, Hildegard Knef or Harald Juhnke: the list of stories that want to be told through the porcelain plates is long.
+Look out for the filigree memorial plaques on your next visit to Berlin.
+The award-winning design by Wieland Schütz remains unchanged to this day.
+Whether Richard Strauss, Inge Meysel, Dietrich Bonhoeffer, Hildegard Knef or Harald Juhnke: the list of stories that want to be told through the porcelain plaques is long.

 Have you already discovered any?
-Then feel free to share it with us via Instagram.
-To do this, simply post your photo to your Instagram feed or Instagram story and tag @kpmberlin.
-We are looking forward to your contributions!
+Then share them with us via Instagram.
+Simply post your photo in your Instagram feed or Instagram story and link @kpmberlin.
+We look forward to your contributions!